 When you send an application, always opt for a PDF over a Word doc.
 Don’t forget to include a link to your online portfolio with your application—don’t clutter someone’s inbox with huge attachments of your work.

 A strong portfolio includes a variety of work.
 Use examples of your work that apply to the role you’re interested in and show what you can do in a variety of applications.
-We’re intentionally not niche when it comes to clients so demonstrating an ability to weave in and out of industries is important.
+We’re intentionally not niche when it comes to marketing our clients so demonstrating an ability to weave in and out of industries is important.
 Show off where your piece started along with the final product so we can get an understanding of your process.
 We also love to see examples of taking something that may not be exciting, and turning it into something beautiful and engaging.
 Stay tuned for another blog detailing what makes a great online portfolio.